Timetastic/slate/source/index.html.md

 # Webhooks 🎣

-Set up Webhooks from Timetastic to push leave events to your own server.
+Set up Webhooks from Timetastic to push leave events to your own server in near real time.

 You'll need to be an Admin user to use the API.
 Head to [https://app.timetastic.co.uk/api](https://app.timetastic.co.uk/api) and under the _Webhooks_ section set your server URL in the Webhook address field.

-Timetastic will only send webhook events if there's a URL set here.
+Timetastic will only send events if there's a URL set here and all events are sent via HTTP POST to this URL (including retries of failed attempts).
+Your server must be using HTTPS and certificates must be valid.
+We'll follow HTTP redirects so if your server moves you can 302 to the new address and we'll still deliver events.

-The table below will show all webhook events and their status over the last 24 hours
+The table below that will show webhook events and their status over the last 24 hours.
+It updates automatically every 5 seconds but the data is available via the API so you can monitor webhooks for failures.

 Timetastic supports the following Webhook events: